berndzey/Consent-Gen-RDMO/README.md

 ## News
-- **2025-03-13**: The development has been delayed.
-We are working on a new version.
+- **2025-03-17**: New versions are commited.
+We are currently working on a new version and a first major release of the consent generator.
 - **2024-10-10**: We are currently working on this questionnaire.
 Our plan is to have a productive and sharable version by the end of 2024.

 ## About